john9francis/radiation-modeling/timeSpentPhase2.md

 **G4 Brems v040**
 - [x] Finish up analysis!
 - [x] Look into other options to make the code simpler: saving the ntuples in eventaction, or even using the 'RecordEvent' function in runaction instead of a Hit class
+- [ ] cross reference data with other articles to prove accuracy

 **G4 Brems v050**
 - [ ] Decide on what histograms I want to make, and make them.